Strong earnings, Vectura boost British midcaps

 The FTSE 100 index has gained 8.9% year-to-date on optimism that speedy vaccine rollouts and constant policy support from the government would drive a stronger recovery from a pandemic-led recession.

-Spire Healthcare Group jumped 24.9% after it agreed to a takeover offer from Australian hospital operator Ramsay Health Care for about 1 billion pounds ($1.41 billion).
+Spire Healthcare Group (SPI.L) jumped 24.9% after it agreed to a takeover offer from Australian hospital operator Ramsay Health Care (RHC.AX) for about 1 billion pounds ($1.41 billion).

 Our Standards: The Thomson Reuters Trust Principles.